CARROT: A Learned Cost-Constrained Retrieval Optimization System for RAG: Configuration Agent

 \subsubsection{Contrastive Learning}

-To efficiently distinguish between different query domains and recommend the optimal configuration for each query, we utilize contrastive learning to bring queries of the same domain closer together while pushing apart embeddings from different reranker classes. \\ \textbf{Contrastive pairs preparation.} To prepare the training dataset, we must identify the optimal reranker and configuration for each query.
-In this study, the most suitable reranker and corresponding configurations for each query are determined through extensive experimentation with various setups.
-Subsequently, query pairs are generated based on these optimal reranker annotations.
-Positive pairs are formed from queries that share the same optimal reranker, promoting minimal distance between their embeddings in the feature space.
-Conversely, negative pairs are composed of queries with different rerankers, where the goal is to maximize the distance between their embeddings.
-Since some rerankers perform similarly on certain queries, we select only cases with a ROUGE-L difference exceeding 10\% to form our training dataset.
+To efficiently distinguish between different query domains and recommend the optimal configuration for each query, we utilize contrastive learning to bring queries with the same optimal reranker closer together while pushing apart embeddings from different reranker classes. \\ \textbf{Contrastive pairs preparation.} First, we obtain ground truth labels via grid search over parameters using ROUGE-L, evaluating different parameter combinations to select configurations yielding optimal response quality.
+Next, we generate contrastive pairs based on these optimal annotations: positive pairs share the same optimal reranker (promoting minimal embedding distance), and negative pairs use different rerankers (maximizing embedding distance).
+We construct approximately 10,000 training pairs.
+The labeling process only requires pairwise preference comparisons between configurations, and we deploy Llama3-8B locally to generate training pairs.
+Since the contrastive pairs are constructed from query-chunk embeddings with ground truth labels, the agent learns query-context patterns that share similar optimal configurations.
+These patterns become domain-invariant representations, enabling generalization to different downstream LLMs and unseen domains without retraining.

-\textbf{Contrastive loss.} As illustrated in Figure~\ref{fig:cons}, for a given positive pair $(x_i,x_i^+)$ and a negative pair $(x_j,x_j^-)$, we first generate their corresponding feature maps with the encoding model.
+\textbf{Contrastive loss.} As illustrated in Figure~\ref{fig:cons}, for a given pair $(x_i \oplus c_i,x_j \oplus c_j)$ with similarity indicator $I_{ij}$ ($I_{ij}=0$ for positive pairs with the same reranker, $I_{ij}=1$ for negative pairs with different rerankers), we first generate their corresponding feature maps with the encoding model $f_{\theta}$.
 These feature maps are then utilized to compute the contrastive loss \(L_{\text{con}}\).
-In particular, this process can be formulated as follows:

-where \(f_{\theta}(x)\) represents the embedding function, and \(F_{\text{con}}\) is the similarity function applied to both types of pairs: positive pairs (with similar rerankers) and negative pairs (with different rerankers).
-This loss function is designed to ensure that queries with the same reranker are brought closer together in the embedding space, while those with different rerankers are distanced.
+As shown in Algorithm~\ref{alg:joint}, the contrastive loss uses the similarity indicator $I_{ij}$ to handle both positive and negative pairs in a unified formulation.
+This loss function is designed to ensure that query-data pairs with the same reranker are brought closer together in the embedding space, while those with different rerankers are distanced.